Discretionary bonus scheme dispute

 Our client was an investment manager at an international bank.
-He was denied his bonus.
-The employer claimed that the scheme was “a discretionary bonus scheme”.
+His employer claimed that their bonus scheme was discretionary, and thus denied our client his bonus.
 We challenged the bank’s use of its alleged discretion and bonus calculation method.
 In the High Court, we proved that contrary to what the bank claimed, the bonus was not a discretionary bonus scheme.

-- Be prepared to litigate in the High Court if the bank did not back down.
-We knew there was a strong case.
+We also advised him to be prepared to litigate in the High Court if the bank did not back down.
+However, we knew we had a strong case.

 Employment contract: guaranteed bonus

 The employment contract included a guaranteed bonus payment.
-The bank calculated the bonus as a percentage of the “Economic Value Added”, generated by the director’s division.
-The bank calculated the available bonus pool as nil.
+The bank calculated the bonus as a percentage of the “Economic Value Added” (EVA) by the director’s division.
+The bank had calculated the EVA as nil, leading to the dispute.
 However, the employment contract stated that the bonus payment was “guaranteed”.